Hope of Deliverance – Realty Sector

 Real Estate is a Mother of all Industries and at this stage to say anything about price corrections or appreciation will be purely speculative.

-The Current situation in Mumbai Metropolitan Region seems to be positive on the wake of the election results, but Mumbai’s diversified population and its absolutely imbalanced infrastructure surely needs a lot of doing and the New Government must take radical steps to ease the pains of home buyers.
+The Current situation in Mumbai Metropolitan Region seems to be positive in the wake of the election results, but Mumbai’s diversified population and its absolutely imbalanced infrastructure surely need a lot of doing and the New Government must take radical steps to ease the pains of home buyers.